procore/documentation/oauth/oauth_client_credentials.md

 The more data a single set of credentials has access to, the greater the risk if the credentials become compromised.
 Therefore, it is imperative that the credentials used to authenticate your application with Procore are kept confidential.
 Ideally, these credentials would also be rotated regularly.
-It is important to note that new service accounts are created without permissions ('None') by default.
+It is important to note that a service account created manually does not have any permissions ('None') by default.
 However, you can refine and customize the access levels for your service account as a means for establishing and enforcing proper security policies for your application.

 ## Service Account Management